Keegan-20/Saas-admin-dashboard/README.md

 # SaaS Dashboard

 A pixel-perfect SaaS dashboard built using React.
-The project strictly follows design specifications,and adds meaningful motion and microinteractions for an enhanced user experience.
+The project strictly follows design specifications,and adds meaningful motion and microinteractions for an enhanced user experience and made it Responsive.

 ## 🌟 Features

 - **Pixel-Perfect Implementation**: The UI matches the Figma designs with precise layout, spacing, typography, colors, and alignment.
+- **Responsive Design**: Optimized for various devices including desktop, tablet, and mobile.
 - **Responsive Design**: Optimized for various devices including desktop, tablet, and mobile.
 - **Reusable Components**: Clean and modular code with a focus on reusability.
 - **Smooth Animations**: Added microinteractions and animations for a more engaging user experience using `framer-motion`.